Dirty Travertine Floor

 First we prepared the area by masking and protecting the cabinets and baseboards.
 We removed the electrical outlet cover (as you can see in the left-hand side of the images) and protected that area as well.
 Then, we mixed and tinted epoxy filler to match the existing floor and used it to float or fill in the holes.
 Our travertine honing process put a soft, even finish on the floor.
 Throughout the restoration process, we used extra care to avoid the electrical outlet.
 We also cleaned the grout, gave the floor a light polish, and then sealed the floor with a solvent-based impregnating sealer.
 The result?
 Travertine floors as good as new!

 To protect the investment of travertine floors, walls, showers, outdoor spaces and other travertine surfaces, travertine restoration, such as etch removal, lippage removal (leveling uneven tiles), crack and chip repair, stain removal, sealing, filling naturally-occurring travertine holes, is periodically necessary.
-To learn more about professional travertine restoration services, watch this short video or visit our Travertine Service page.
+To learn more about professional travertine restoration services, watch our short video on our Travertine Service page.